Some Monstrous Shitwipe Is Beheading Animals in a London Park

 A cat mourns (Creative Commons photo by Jim Linwood)

 Hey, are you the fuckshow going around London parks beheading animals?
 Because somebody is, and it would be really cool if they could stop.
-As the police confirmed this week, they are on the hunt for a person (or persons) after a cat, dog, some young squirrels and a goose were found decapitated in Meanwhile Gardens, Westbourne Park.
+As the Met confirmed yesterday, they are on the hunt for a person (or persons) after a cat, dog, some young squirrels and a goose were found decapitated in Meanwhile Gardens, Westbourne Park.

 Videos by VICE